EvanDebruyne/MicroMetrix-SCM-Arduino-UI/README.md

 This interface is designed to replicate the functionality and user experience of the **MicroMetrix Model SCD-W610** Streaming Current Detector and Controller, adapted for the Arduino GIGA platform.

-## License

-This project is provided as-is for educational and prototyping purposes.

 ## Author